 Applied behavior analysis requires precertification by Aetna.
 The network provider is responsible for obtaining precertification.
-[You are responsible for obtaining precertification if you are using an out-of-network provider.]
+[You are responsible for obtaining precertification.]

 Prescription Drug Program

 The prescription drug program covers prescription drugs that are to be taken on an outpatient basis.